gerwaric/acquisition/README.md

 Acquisition runs on Windows, macOS, Linux.

+**NOTE**: macOS builds will be unavailable until I have new Apple hardware to build and test on --gerwaric

 You can download setup packages from [the releases page](https://github.com/gerwaric/acquisition/releases).

 ## Building Acquisition

-Acquisition is written in C++ and uses the Qt widget toolkit.
+Acquisition is written in C++ and the Qt widget toolkit.
+It was original a qmake project, but it now uses cmake.

 ### Qt

-Acquisition should be buildable with Qt Creator (Community) on any platform that supports Qt 6.5.
+Acquisition should be buildable with Qt Creator (Community) on any platform that supports Qt 6.5.3 LTS.

 Acquisition depends on the following Qt modules, which should be installed from the Qt Maintenance Tool:
 - Qt HTTP Server